Metal cooling process

-Large metal structures, such as steel posts used in bridge constructions, are cast in molds and then cooled so that they can be installed.
+Large metal structures, such as steel posts used in bridge construction, are cast in molds and then cooled so that they can be installed.
 When metals cool, they change their structure.
 Their state of aggregation changes from liquid to solid.
 This is called crystallization.
 In the process, the so-called heat of crystallization is released, which slows down and even reverses the cooling process.
-If the cooling process is not known precisely enough, this can lead to damaged products during casting, making them less stable.
+If the cooling process is not known precisely enough, this can lead to defective products during casting, making them less stable.

 - to determine the amount of energy released.

 Integration and differentiation are needed to solve these two subproblems.
 The material gives students real-world applications of high school mathematics, which contributes to their motivation.